mshreya/ECE650---waterloo-traffic-management-system/README.md

 ```

 #### Commands
-* a is used to add a street.
-It is specified as: “a "Street Name" (x1, y1) (x2, y2) . . . (xn, yn)”.
+* add is used to add a street.
+It is specified as: “add "Street Name" (x1, y1) (x2, y2) . . . (xn, yn)”.
 Each (xi, yi) is a GPS coordinate.
 We interpret the coordinates as a poly-line segment.
 That is, we draw a line segment from (xi, yi) to (xi+1, yi+1).
 You are allowed to assume that each xi and yi is an integer.
 (Note, however, that the coordinates of an intersection may not be integers.)
-* c is used to change the specification of a street.
-Its format is the same as for a.
+* mod is used to change the specification of a street.
+Its format is the same as for add.
 It is a new specification for a street you’ve specified before.
-* r is used to remove a street.
-It is specified as “r "Street Name"”.
+* rm is used to remove a street.
+It is specified as “rm "Street Name"”.
-* g causes the program to output the corresponding graph.
+* gg causes the program to output the corresponding graph.

 ### A2
 For this assignment, you need to write a program that takes input till it sees an EOF.